EirikRogno/kotlin-intro/slides.md

 ```

 <!--
-Kotlin supports functional paradigms so you can just declare util functions directly
+As mentioned Kotlin supports functional paradigms so you can just declare util functions directly
 outside classes
 -->
 ---